Validator

 )

-->assert($data); // Also can use check() or validate()
+->assert($data); // can also use check() or validate()

 // Optional validation